AdaCore/libadalang/user_manual/building.rst

      # Install it.
 Replace $PREFIX below with the directory where you want to
      # install the langkit_support.gpr project.
      $ python manage.py install-langkit-support --library-types=static,static-pic,relocatable $PREFIX

+For GNATcoll, AdaSAT and Langkit, make sure to install the version that corresponds to the version of Libadalang that is built.
+For instance, build all ``22.1`` branches, or all ``master`` branches.
+Mixing versions is not supported.

 To develop comfortably: